TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 ### Troubleshooting Notes
 - This method has trouble with special characters, often in the filename of the chapter files or occasionally in the chapter title field of cuesheet
 	- Solution: Remove any special characters
-- Some sources say that mp3 id3v2 chapter has a character limit of 62 characters
+- Some sources say that a mp3 id3v2 chapter has a character limit of 62 characters
 	- I haven't encountered a limit personally
 - Traditionally cuesheets are supposed to be limited to 99 chapters
 	- Some media players may enforce this limitation, but cue2ffmeta can handle over 100 chapters and so can m4b/mp3 embedded chapters